 Deep Ellum's Glazed Donut Works opens early for the breakfast crowd and then smartly re-opens for the I've-had-a-few-drinks crowd.
-Patrons bar hopping or catching a concert can stop in to the Deep Ellum shop from 7 a.m. to noon or 9 p.m. to 2 a.m. to get a doughnut grilled cheese or a doughnut monte cristo.
+Patrons bar hopping or catching a concert can stop in to the Deep Ellum shop from 7 a.m. to noon or 9 p.m. to 2 a.m. to get a doughnut grilled cheese or a doughnut Monte Cristo.

 Glazed also does cheffy takes on dessert doughnuts, like their chocolate old-fashioned doughnut drizzled with Nutella.
 Offerings change daily.

 2644 Elm St., Dallas. glazeddonutworks.com.

 Top Pot Doughnuts

 Seattle company Top Pot is a relative newcomer to the Dallas doughnut scene.
 Top Pot is mostly making desserts you're familiar with, such as apple fritters, bars and cake doughnuts.
 And there's nothing wrong with that.

 10332 Ferguson Road, Dallas. shipleydonuts.com.